 Fire Safety Guidelines

-Students should learn the location of several fire pull boxes and at least two fire exits within their building.
-In addition, students should always keep fire doors closed and report any damaged or missing fire safety equipment.
+Residents should learn the location of several fire pull boxes and at least two fire exits within their building.
+In addition, residents should always keep fire doors closed and report any damaged or missing fire safety equipment.
 Suite doors should remain closed at all times.

 Fire Safety Tips